What is a gastric sleeve?: Sleeve Gastrectomy 101 for Beginners

 What is a gastric sleeve?

-Gastric sleeve surgery, aka sleeve gastrectomy or vertical sleeve gastrectomy, is a minimally invasive weight loss surgery procedure where a portion of the patient’s stomach is removed, reducing its overall volume.
+Gastric sleeve surgery, aka sleeve gastrectomy or vertical sleeve gastrectomy, is a minimally invasive weight loss surgery procedure where a considerable section of the patient’s stomach is removed, reducing its overall volume.
 This creates a smaller stomach, which is shaped like a tube and restricts the volume of food that you can have in one sitting.
+Annually, around 700K bariatric procedures are performed and more than 50% of those procedures consist of gastric sleeve.

 During the procedure, a surgeon will use a stapling device to remove around 80% of the patient’s stomach, leaving only a narrow and tube-like portion.
 With a stomach size reduced, patients are able to feel full after having small amounts of food, which leads to fewer calories being consumed and weight loss as a result.
 The surgery also leads to a reduction in the production of the hunger hormone ghrelin, further contributing to feelings of fullness and decreased appetite.

-However, it’s important to keep in mind that this surgery is not a magic solution for weight loss.
+However, it’s important to keep in mind that this surgery is not a stand-alone solution for successful and maintainable weight loss.
 Those who wish to take on this surgery will still need to make dietary changes and adopt a healthier lifestyle to see maximum benefits from the procedure.
 Remember, the choices you make during the gastric sleeve recovery are important.

 Losing weight with gastric sleeve: How it works